hheisig51/LaGuia/README.md

 "Black Magic!" - Karl Helmstetter, 2021

-VSCode is a highly customizable IDE, more capable than Mu or Repl.it, but harder to optimize to.
+VSCode is a highly customizable IDE, more capable than Mu or Repl.it, but comes with a learning curver.
 If you want to forge your path; through trial and error; through fire and brimstone; then go right ahead!
 Close this, and figure it out.
 However, if you want helpful resources for your adventure, then continue reading.

 ### Setup